 Often Mental Health Counselors will specialize in working with a particular type of patient, such as those who suffer from alcoholism or substance abuse and those with developmental delays, eating disorders,or mental health issues, etc. In most cases Counselors will periodically assess the effectiveness of a treatment plan while at the same time, continue to educate patients and families about coping mechanisms, ways to progress towards recovery and behavior modification strategies.
-Counselors also refer patients to other healthcare professionals or support groups as needed.
+Counselors also refer patients to other healthcare professionals, such as Psychiatrists, Psychologists, Music Therapists or support groups as needed.

 “I love what I do,” Mark Brana, MS, a Licensed Clinical Professional Counselor practicing in Nevada, shared.
 “I help clients everyday to overcome mental obstacles which have kept them from living a full life.
 While I counsel a variety of clients, I primarily work with trauma victims, including those who have experienced abuse.”

 Daily Healthcare Career Info!
 Follow Us.

 Stay connected to the latest Healthcare Career Advice easily through Facebook.